 Kirsty from Preston had 3 miscarriages before she was referred to Tommy’s National Centre for Miscarriage Research clinic in Birmingham.
+She gave birth to her rainbow baby in 2019.
 Read Kirsty’s story here.

 Our dedicated team of researchers in Manchester run a network of 5 research clinics.
 At our clinics, we offer specialist care to women at high risk of pregnancy loss.
 These women have a chance to take part in clinical studies that improve our understanding of stillbirth, fetal growth restriction, hypertension (high blood pressure) and diabetes.
 The clinics allow us to translate research breakthroughs into clinical practice.

 - The Lupus in Pregnancy Clinic (LiPS)